CZ-NIC/shotgun/README.md

-# Shotgun
+# DNS Shotgun

-Realistic DNS traffic simulator with many independent clients
+Realistic DNS benchmarking tool with advanced replay over various protocols.

-## Current status
+## Current status (2020-09-14)

+- implemented transport: UDP, TCP, DNS-over-TLS, DNS-over-HTTPS
-- under development: active branches unstable, docker containers should work
+- under development: unstable UI, only IPv6 support
-- prototype for processing inut PCAPs is functional, but slow and requires python-dpkt from master
+- prototype for processing input PCAPs is functional, but slow and requires python-dpkt from master
-- prototype for sending traffic is able to simulate UDP clients
-- dnsjit extensions are not merged upstream
+- dnsjit 1.0.0 supports UDP, TCP and DNS-over-TLS, development version is needed for DNS-over-HTTPS

 ## Overview

-The idea is to simulate many simultaneous clients with real behaviour, e.g. asking different queries with some delays in between.
-These clients can then be replayed against a server using either UDP, TCP or TLS.
-This should allow comparison of UDP vs TCP vs TLS performance from both client and server point of view.
+DNS Shotgun is capable of simulating real client behaviour by replaying captured traffic.
+The original queries and their timing are kept intact, but you may select which protocol is used for the replay and how many clients will be simulated.

+This tool requires large amount of source PCAPs.
+These are ideally captured directly on your network to simulate the behaviour of your clients.
+The captured PCAPs are then pre-processed into DNS Shotgun "pellets", which are input files that contain the selected amount of simulated clients based on the original traffic.

+Realistic high-performance benchmarking requires complex setup, especially for TCP-based protocols.
+However, the authors of this tool have successfully used it to benchmark and test various DNS implementations with up to hundreds of thousands of clients (meaning _connections_ for TCP-based transports) using commodity hardware.

 ## Usage